dmyersturnbull/dmyersturnbull.github.io/contents/style/apis.md

     <small>
     About using `null` for missing-but-schema-supported keys:
     This practice is not obvious, wastes bandwidth, is supurfulous to the schema, and breaks if the schema changes.
-    Specifying allowed keys is a schema’s job.
+    Let the schema specify what keys are allowed.
     </small>

+**Do not use JSON `null`**, except in [JSON Merge Patch](https://datatracker.ietf.org/doc/html/rfc7396).
+JSON Merge Patch uses it to signal deletion, so using `null` for other purposes effectively prevents HTTP `PATCH`.
+It’s problematic for other reasons; refer to the _rationale_ box.
+Tip: replace any `{"key": null}` with `{}` or (e.g.) `{"status: "error:too_few_samples}"}`.
+If a null value is encountered (e.g. in a received payload), pretend it isn’t there.

 #### NaN, Inf, and -Inf

-JSON floats cannot store `NaN`, `Inf`, or `-Inf`.
+JSON does not support numerical `NaN`, `Inf`, or `-Inf`.
-If such values are applicable, encode all those data as strings.
+If NaN or infinite values are applicable for a given key or array, encode them as strings.
-For example, if values in an array can be a float, `Inf`, or `-Inf`, encode it like this:
+For example, if values in an array can be a float, `Inf`, or `-Inf`, encode them like this:
 `["5.3", "Inf", "6.8", "-Inf"]`.
-Use exactly `NaN`, `Inf`, or `-Inf`, with that capitalization.
+Write literally `NaN`, `Inf`, or `-Inf`, with that capitalization.
+(The minus sign must be U+002D.)

+#### Range and precision

+Generally, assume that JSON consumers will use IEEE 754 _double_ range and precision.
+When writing numbers that might exceed that range or precision (where that precision is important), encode them as strings (as with NaN, Inf, and -Inf).

 #### Case study: Representing inconclusive or unknown values